 An organization that addresses the improvement of livelihoods in the world's impoverished communities through the development of human resources and villages. https://www.amda-minds.org/

-As a pharmaceutical company with the purpose, to “contribute to the enrichment of quality of life around the world,” the Daiichi Sankyo Group is committed to resolving healthcare access issues in regions with weak healthcare infrastructure.
+As a pharmaceutical company with the purpose, to “contribute to the enrichment of quality of life around the world,” the Daiichi Sankyo Group is committed to resolving healthcare access issues in regions with limited healthcare infrastructure.